L. Jacques Ménard, C.C., O.Q., LLD.

 Chairman, BMO Nesbitt Burns and President, BMO Financial Group, Quebec

 He published his first book, “Si on s’y mettait…” in 2008, and in the wake of this book, he established the Groupe d’action sur la persévérance et la réussite scolaires.
 Mr. Ménard subsequently published a book on the topic of high school perseverance, “Beyond the Numbers… a Matter of the Heart” as well as the book “Réussir: Aller au bout de ses rêves.”

-In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal and the Medal of Honour from the Montreal Heart Institute for his philanthropic involvement and support.
+In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal and the Medal of Honour from the Montreal Heart Institute for his philanthropic involvement and his continued support.

-In 2013, he was one the eight initial inductees into the Canadian Investment Industry Association Hall of Fame, and in 2014 he was recognized as the most community involved CEO in Quebec at the CEO of the Year Awards organized by the prominent business publication Les Affaires.
+In 2013, he was one of the eight initial inductees into the Canadian Investment Industry Association Hall of Fame, and in 2014 he was recognized as the most community involved CEO in Quebec at the CEO of the Year Awards organized by the prominent business publication Les Affaires.

 Mr. Ménard is a graduate of the University of Western Ontario (MBA 1970), Loyola College of Montréal (B.Comm.
 Hon.
 Econ.
 1967) and College Ste-Marie (BA 1966).
-He has received honorary doctorates from the Université de Montréal, Concordia University, the Université de Sherbrooke as well as York University and Glendon College.
+He has received honorary doctorates from McGill University, the Université de Montréal, Concordia University, the Université de Sherbrooke as well as York University and Glendon College.

 He is married to Marie-José Ratelle and they have two children, Louis-Simon and Anne-Valérie, as well as two grandchildren.